backlineint/real-world/hexo/source/_drafts/advantages.md

 * Get ahead of / work alongside of design
 ** Prototyped geolocation stuff quickly for example.
 * Allowed to build components for future state.
 Fields that aren't there yet, so on.
+* Helps with regressions - catch them before they get to drupal, or before they are exposed in Drupal.